 While many recipes suggest that hot German potato salad can be safely refrigerated for up to 5 days, in our experience the salad tastes best when used within 3 days.

-If you love the flavor of tasty bacon, be sure to try:
+If you love the flavor of tasty bacon, be sure to try these crowd-pleasing sides:

 Here’s the full, printable recipe: